edgedb/edgedb-python/docs/api/blocking_client.rst

     .. py:method:: execute(query)

-        Execute an EdgeQL command (or commands).
+        Acquire a connection and use it to execute an EdgeQL command (or commands).
+The temporary connection is automatically returned back to the pool.

         :param str query: Query text.